SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ### ODEInterface.jl

 The ODEInterface algorithms are the classic Hairer Fortran algorithms.
-While the nonstiff algorithms are superseded by the more featured and higher performance Julia implementations from OrdinaryDiffEq.jl, the stiff solvers such as `radau` are some of the most efficient methods available (but are restricted for use on arrays of Float64).
+While the non-stiff algorithms are superseded by the more featured and higher performance Julia implementations from OrdinaryDiffEq.jl, the stiff solvers such as `radau` are some of the most efficient methods available (but are restricted for use on arrays of Float64).